Monday, Aug 9, 2021

 Music Education Faculty

-Dr. Sarah Perry currently is adjunct assistant professor of Music Education at Teachers College, Columbia University; Brooklyn College’s Conservatory of Music and Purdue University - Fort Wayne, where she teaches courses focused on music in special education settings, inclusiveness in the arts, and integrated arts learning, as well as psychology of music.
+Dr. Sarah Perry most recently was adjunct assistant professor of Music Education at Teachers College, Columbia University; Brooklyn College’s Conservatory of Music and Purdue University - Fort Wayne, where she taught courses focused on music in special education settings, inclusiveness in the arts, and integrated arts learning, as well as psychology of music.
 Dr. Perry’s specializations include music in special education and integrated arts learning and focusing on addressing the needs of special learners in music, visual arts, and dance settings.
 She also consults with Every Voice Choirs, where she is the director of VoiceAbility, a choir for children with special needs.
 She is a frequent clinician leading teacher-training workshops for visual arts, dance/movement and music educators on responding to individual differences in public schools in New York and Maryland and various arts education programs, including The Harmony Program, The Juilliard School’s Global K-12 Teaching Artists program, The New Jersey Performing Arts Center, The Philadelphia Orchestra and Art-Reach, The Weill Music Institute at Carnegie Hall, The New York Philharmonic’s School Partnership Program, and Midori and Friends.
 Dr. Perry is a cellist at heart and she also plays classical and folk guitar.
 She enjoys keeping her performance skills in shape singing with the Cantigas Women’s Choir where she is also a member of the Board of Directors.
 Dr. Perry is a board-certified Music Therapist.

 G. Preston Wilson, Jr.’s love of music was cultivated in his youth in the public school and also at his church, where he played the organ and keyboards in Durham, N.C.
 He earned a bachelor’s degree in Music Education from Fisk University, where he was a member of the Fisk Jubilee Singers.
 With that renowned Grammy Award-winning ensemble, he toured to Ghana and Spain and was featured on the recording Sacred Journey.
 After earning a master’s degree in Music Education from Bowling Green State University, he taught at various schools in the Toledo Public School systems in Toledo, Ohio.
 Settling at Start High School, he oversaw five ensembles, the school dance team, and served as an advisor for the African American Culture Club.
 He also served as vocal coach and co-director for the Toledo Youth Choir, a community youth ensemble.
 Additionally, he served on the Music Ministry at Friendship Baptist Church as the principal accompanist, directed the Youth and Young choir, and was a worship leader for district, state and regional Full Gospel Baptist events.
-He expects to complete his PhD in Music Education at the University of Missouri – Columbia this June.
+He completed his PhD in Music Education at the University of Missouri – Columbia in June.
 His dissertation focuses on the lived experiences of urban music educators.
 His other research interests include exploring music curriculum and pedagogy through a critical race lens and practical applications of diversity, equity and inclusion in the contemporary classroom.
 He was recently awarded the prestigious Mizzou 18 Award, given to selected graduate students for their world-class research, collaboration with faculty and staff, and demonstrated leadership with undergraduate students.

 Dr. Sangmi Kang joined the Westminster Choir College Music Education faculty in 2018.
 In addition to teaching classes and supervising student placements at Westminster, she is extremely active as a presenter at New Jersey Music Educators (NJMEA) and National Association for Music Education (NAfME) events.
 Her recent presentations for NJMEA have included “Let's critically create: Nurturing the 21st Century skills for social change” and “Remote music responding activities based on Social Emotional Learning (SEL): Elementary,” in which she was joined by Westminster Choir College students.
 Her recent presentations for NAfME have included “Music teachers’ flow experiences in teaching and performing” and “Transformation of Confucianism and Daoism in music education.”
-In May she will present “Understanding students by assessing their motivation: Relationships between intrinsic and extrinsic motivators” at the 8th International Symposium on Assessment in Music Education, Theory, Practice, and Policy.
+In May she presented “Understanding students by assessing their motivation: Relationships between intrinsic and extrinsic motivators” at the 8th International Symposium on Assessment in Music Education, Theory, Practice, and Policy.
 She will also be heard playing the gayageum on a new recording by the Grammy Award nominated Westminster Williamson Voices, which will be released later this year.

 Music Education Department Leadership